mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 ---

 {% include verse.html
-text="Do we then overthrow Torah through this faith?
+text="Do we then overthrow law through this faith?
 By no means!
-On the contrary, we uphold Torah." verse="Romans 3:31"
+On the contrary, we uphold law." verse="Romans 3:31"
 %}

 {% include verse.html
-text="So Torah is holy, and the commandment is holy and just and good." verse="Romans 7:12"
+text="So law is holy, and the commandment is holy and just and good." verse="Romans 7:12"
 %}

 {% include verse.html
-text="For I delight in the Torah of God in my inmost self" verse="Romans 7:22"
+text="For I delight in the law of God in my inmost self" verse="Romans 7:22"
+%}

+{% include verse.html
+text="For this reason the mind that is set on the flesh is hostile to God; it does not submit to God’s law—indeed, it cannot ..." verse="Romans 8:7"
 %}

 ---